 If you are planning a drastic color change, for example, going from brunette to blonde- then it’s likely a good idea to seek a professional.
 Melanin (eumelanin for darker shades and pheomelanin for reddish hues) is responsible for our hair color.
-It may not be so simple for someone like me with darker hair color to simply pick up a box of blonde hair color and expect to be a blonde after one application.
+It may not be so simple for someone like me with darker hair color to simply pick up a box of blonde hair color and expect to be blonde after one application.

 What are common problems with hair dye?

 This is where it is important to understand what’s in hair color to achieve the pigments we seek and understand what happens when things go wrong.
 Scalp dermatitis is one of the most frequent complaints I see- I have even had a number of men and women with blisters from using a product they were allergic to.

 Also known as ppd.
 This is the dye responsible for darker shades of hair color.
 It is found in BOTH salon hair color and at-home hair color products.
 If you prefer darker shades but have developed an allergy to them, consider using vegetable-based dyes.
 Another substitute for PPD is para-toluenediamine sulfate (PTDS).
 In a study comparing PPD to PTDS, PTDS was less likely to cause contact dermatitis and was found to be a suitable alternative.
 However, it is still possible that some may be sensitive or allergic to PTDS.
 Patch testing is important to consider prior to a full treatment.